Naeem Khalid Lodhi: Military career

-Lieutenant General Naeem Khalid Lodhi (R) was commissioned in the Army on 27 October 1974 in the Corps of Engineers.
-He has a Bachelors's in Civil Engineering.
-Naeem Lodhi is a graduate of Pakistan Command and Staff College and National Defence University.
-He also holds a Masters' in International Relations.
+He was commissioned in the Army on 27 October 1974 in the Corps of Engineers.

 He has served on various command, staff, and instructional assignments in his career in the Army including the important appointments of Directing Staff at the National Defence University, Pakistan, Commander Corps Engineers, Director General Engineering Directorate, Director General Staff Duties Directorate, General Officer Commanding Bahawalpur, General Headquarters Rawalpindi and Corps Commander Bahawalpur.
 On account of his distinguished military service, he has been conferred the award of Hilal-i-Imtiaz (M).